Pink (Boris album): Impact and legacy

 Several tracks have gone on to become fan favourites and critical hits, particularly "Farewell".
 Invisible Oranges' staff deemed the track "one of those rare convergences between a band's best-known song and its strongest."
 They even felt it "[eclipse] pretty much anything else in Boris' discography."
 Treble placed it among the essential songs in the shoegaze genre's history.
 In a similar list by BrooklynVegan, "Farewell" ranked as an essential track of the 2000s/'10s shoegaze and heavy music crossover.
 It would later be included on the soundtrack of Jim Jarmusch's 2009 film The Limits of Control, which Boris also scored.
 Treble wrote that "Your Name Part 2"s "slow-burn charm" foresaw Baroness in the era of their album Yellow & Green (2012).

 To commemorate its 10th anniversary, Boris embarked on a North American and European tour of the album.
 The tour involved 28 performances in various U.S. cities and two in Canada's Montreal and Toronto.
 Drone metal trio Earth accompanied the band for all U.S. dates, but sat out for Canada's two dates.
 The last two months of 2016 were devoted to 28 performances across Europe and the U.K.

 Accolades

-Based on Acclaimed Music's measuring, Pink is the 50th most critically ranked album of 2006, the 482nd of its decade, and the 2,994th of all time.
-Clayton Purdom for Cokemachineglow named it "the best heavy metal record" of the 2000s, defending it against some of the band's fans' arguments.
+Clayton Purdom for Cokemachineglow named Pink "the best heavy metal record" of the 2000s, defending it against some of the band's fans' arguments.
 He deemed it "a language-and-rhetoric free artistic statement" that "shattered", "steamrolled", and "de-verb[ed]" any arguments.